sharecloud/sharecloud/docs/install/installation_general.md

 ## Installation

 ### Get the source code
-Either use `git` to clone the repository or download the source code as a [ZIP archive](https://github.com/frostieDE/filehost/archive/master.zip).
+Either use `git` to clone the repository or download the source code [here](https://github.com/frostieDE/filehost/releases).

 ### Database
 Create a database for our local Filehost instance or use an existing one.